 This is the moment I realized I needed a much, much better system for organizing the kids’ artwork.
 Up until this point, things had been pretty smooth.
 Brayden pretty much considered coloring to be torture time even as an 18 month old.
 I had always just taken a day once a year to photo all of the crafts made in the previous year, keep some, and thrown away the rest.
 It wasn’t super fast, but not super long either.

 The once a year tactic was not going to work any more.
 Neither was once a quarter, obviously.
 I had an artist on my hands.
 Not only that, I was going to have two more children to add to the mix.
 I needed a better system.
-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.

 Phase 1: The Pre-Sort